 How can law enforcement reign in ransomware?

-Europol is also committed to taking down ransomware rings.
+Europol also intendeds to dismantle ransomware rings.
 “All over Europe police are working against the clock to bring the criminals to justice,” says Catalin Zetu, of the Central Cyber Crime Unit, National Police, Romania.
 In the EU, the police maintain cyber crime units that can help people resolve ransomware issues immediately, without payment to the attackers.

 In Asia, the ASEAN Desk, which is a branch of Interpol, operates as a central regional hub for cyber criminal intelligence.
 It offers investigative and operational support when it comes to taking down malware (ransomware is a type of malware).